Assistant Professor – Clinical

 Director of Outreach and Community Programming

-Associate Academic Program Director - Part One LSI Curriculum
+Academic Program Co Director - Part one LSI Curriculum

 Dr. Quinn is a strong advocate for supporting students and mentoring them along their path towards professional school, research, and/or academia.
 She actively mentors MS and PhD students pursing their passions.
 She is active in the American Association for Anatomy (AAA) and the American Association of Clinical Anatomists (AACA).
 She is a Central Region Director of the Human Anatomy and Physiology Society (HAPS) and currently serves on the Board of Directors of HAPS.